Make these Nutella Thumbprint Cookies with almond flour and my easy-peasy homemade Nutella. Delicious treat for the holidays!

 - Vanilla extract — I recommend you use real vanilla extract and not artificial extract.

-- Almond flour — This is a low-carb recipe and for this reason we aren’t using purpose flour here.
-Instead, we are making these cookies with almond flour.
+- Almond flour — We are making these cookies with almond flour.
 It adds a mild natural sweetness to the cookies.
 If you want your almond flour to last longer, store it in your fridge.

-- Homemade sugar-free Nutella — I prefer to use my own homemade version instead of store-bought.
-If you can find a sugar-free store-bought version, feel free to use that instead!
+- Homemade Nutella — I prefer to use my own homemade version instead of store-bought.
+If you prefer a store-bought version, feel free to use that instead!

 Prepare the equipment